ScienceIsVeryCool/LLamaManager/README.md

 - Check that all required fields are present
 - Verify that agent and action names are unique
 - Make sure field types match the schema (arrays vs objects)
+- Ensure `user_input` actions are included as valid action types in your schema

 ### File Not Found Errors
 - Ensure the file was created in a previous step